 It’s also why I like to make two batches of elderberry syrup as the cold and flu season begins.
 I admit to being skeptical at first, but let me tell you how awesome homemade elderberry syrup is (and how easy it is to make!).

-- I found this study which concluded that the effects of elderberry flavonoids were comparable to the flu medicine Tamiflu!
+- This study concluded that the effects of elderberry flavonoids were comparable to the flu medicine Tamiflu!

 - Elderberry is found over the counter in common cold and flu brands like Zarbees, Sambucol, and Sambucus, but for the price of JUST ONE of those medicines, you can make several batches of homemade elderberry syrup.

-- Considering this actually WORKED for us and it’s significantly cheaper (and super easy to make), it’s something I’m going to be keeping on hand throughout the year.
+- Considering this actually WORKS for us and it’s significantly cheaper (and super easy to make), it’s something I’m going to be keeping on hand throughout the year.

 - dried elderberries (also called Sambucus nigra) (these are the ones I use)